corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 You can modify the tool configuration directory created in Step 3.1, or you can run the tool accessing the base directory of a node for which the data update is being performed.
-In the latter case, no configuration modification is needed, however, the Database Migration Tool needs to be run from within the same machine as a node.
+If you choose to update the data by accessing the base directory, you do not need to modify the tool configuration.
+However, you must run the tool from the same machine the node is running on.

 If you are reusing the tool configuration directory: